andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Surgery"

 <div class="text-muted fst-italic mx-3 mb-3">
-Start with head cocked to the right, left hand on hip<br>
+Start with head cocked to the right, left hand on hip, straw in mouth<br>
 1/2 lap to get right hand to cup<br>
 1 lap to uncock head<br>
 1/2 lap to drop left hand<br>